lakshmi-intechcode/jng_instr_folder/Django_Lectures/1_django_intro/README.md

 ***Five Min Exercise***

-* All three students must go to the whiteboard and draw out a table
+* All students must go to the whiteboard and draw out a table
 * Each column represents the following
 	* What CRUD stands for
 	* What does it mean in SQL